sumaoang/qa/README.md

 Provide is an example summary of the mocked up cycle testing.
 In addition, I have included a user experience comment for the Game Video section.

 ###Test Cases
 Provided here is a list of the test cases to run, the list includes what is being tested and what the expected results will be.
 Here, I detail the type of test (authorization, functionality, compatibility, error handling, performance, etc.) as well as a section for Test case status.
 If a test script fails, a defect number can be assigned and the severity calculated (Critical, High, Medium, Low).
-Severity is determined by the impact to the user and this will help facilitate a developer in prioritizing the defect.
+Severity is determined by the team and by the impact to the user and this will help facilitate a developer in prioritizing the defect.

 I mocked up two cycle tests which included 2 defects during cycle 1 and in cycle 2, only a smaller subset of the test scripts required additional testing and all passed successfully.